Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Applications to observed and simulated data

-Fig. \ref{post_sim_time} shows posterior quantiles of reproduction and infection numbers estimated using our method and the one of \citet{huisman2022estimation} for the first two simulation runs.
-Figure \ref{post_sim_time_app} in Appendix \ref{app_simulation} shows the results for additional four simulation runs.
-For both methods, we use the \verb+stl+ preprocessing function, see Subsection \ref{sub-weekday}.
+Fig. \ref{post_sim_time} shows posterior quantiles of reproduction and infection numbers estimated using our method and that of \citet{huisman2022estimation} for the first two simulation runs.
+Figure \ref{post_sim_time_app} in the Supplementary Material \ref{app_simulation} shows the results for additional four simulation runs.
 We find that point estimates for the number of incidences and the reproduction number $R_e$ obtained with our MCMC sampler are closer to the true values compared to those of \citet{huisman2022estimation}.
 Furthermore, our intervals are consistently smaller and contain the true values of incidences much more often than those of \citet{huisman2022estimation}.
 As mentioned in Section \ref{sub-long}, the approach of \citet{huisman2022estimation} does not provide estimates of $R_e$ and $I$ for some days at the beginning and end of the observation period.
 But they start to deviate strongly from the correct values even before these self-imposed cut-offs.
-At the beginning we see again the effect of zero-padding before preprocessing.
+At the beginning, we see again the effect of zero-padding before preprocessing.

 Next, the accuracy of reproduction number and infection number point and interval estimates for all simulation runs is evaluated using the root mean square error (RMSE) and the interval score given by